-Both parties are invited to join the meeting, unless a decision has been made to invite parties to present their information to them separately (see page 8).
+Both parties are invited to join the meeting, unless a decision has been made to invite parties to present their information to them separately.

-1. Introductions

-2. The complainant is invited to present their case and any supporting documents to the panel.
-If appropriate, the complainant's witnesses will be heard at this point.

-3. The CEO/Headteacher will be entitled to question the complainant and any witnesses.

-4. The CEO/Headteacher will present the report on the investigation to the Committee, together with any supporting documents, including details of any actions taken to resolve the complaint.
-If appropriate, witnesses will be heard at this point.

-5. The complainant will be entitled to question the CEO/Headteacher and any witnesses.

-6. The complainant is then invited to sum up their complaint.

-7. The CEO/Headteacher is then invited to sum up the Trust's/school's response to the complaint.

-8. The Chair explains the arrangements for notifying both parties of the outcome of the meeting.

-9. Both parties then leave the meeting to allow the panel to reach a decision.
+- 1. Introductions - 2.
+The complainant is invited to present their case and any supporting documents to the panel.
+If appropriate, the complainant's witnesses will be heard at this point. - 3.
+The panel will be entitled to question the complainant and any witnesses. - 4.
+The Investigator will present the report on the investigation to the Committee, together with any supporting documents, including details of any actions taken to resolve the complaint.
+If appropriate, witnesses will be heard at this point. - 5.
+The panel will be entitled to question the Investigator and any witnesses. - 6.
+The complainant is then invited to sum up their complaint. - 7.
+The Chair is then invited to sum up the Trust's/school's response to the complaint. - 8.
+The Chair explains the arrangements for notifying both parties of the outcome of the meeting. - 9.
+Both parties then leave the meeting to allow the panel to reach a decision.